Honest pros, cons, and verdict on this agent tool

 Open-source platform for building stateful AI agents with persistent memory, multi-step workflow orchestration, and tool integration — now self-hosted only after the managed backend sunset in late 2025.

 Yes, Julep AI is good for agent work.
-Users particularly appreciate fully open-source with no licensing costs for self-hosted deployments.
-However, keep in mind hosted cloud service was sunset in late 2025 — self-hosting is now required.
+Users particularly appreciate fully open-source with zero licensing or per-api-call costs for self-hosted deployments.
+However, keep in mind hosted cloud service and dashboard were sunset on december 31, 2025 — self-hosting is now the only option.

 Yes, Julep AI offers a free tier.
 However, paid plans start at Free (Open Source) and unlock additional functionality for professional users.

-Julep AI is best for Long-Running Customer Onboarding Workflows: Orchestrate multi-day onboarding processes that collect documents, run verification checks, provision accounts, and send follow-up communications — all managed as a single stateful workflow with automatic error recovery. and Persistent Customer Service Agents: Build support agents that remember each customer's history, preferences, past issues, and communication style across every interaction, delivering increasingly personalized service without requiring customers to repeat information..
+Julep AI is best for Long-Running Customer Onboarding Workflows: Orchestrate multi-day onboarding processes that collect documents, run verification checks, provision accounts, and send follow-up communications — all managed as a single stateful workflow with automatic error recovery and pause/resume. and Persistent Customer Service Agents: Build support agents that remember each customer's history, preferences, past issues, and communication style across every interaction, delivering increasingly personalized service without requiring customers to repeat themselves..
 It's particularly useful for agent professionals who need persistent agent memory with semantic search.

 Popular Julep AI alternatives include Mem0, Zep, Letta.
 Each has different strengths, so compare features and pricing to find the best fit.